johnant/insight/README.md

 ## Run the application
 Required Software:
-* Java Development Kit 8
+* Java SE Development Kit 8
 * Eclipse
 * Apache Maven
 * Tomcat 7.0
 * Elasticsearch 1.5.0

 Steps:
 * Create JAVA_HOME environment variable to point at the jdk1.8.0 installation directory
 * Clone the repo insight-master and import the project in Eclipse